Inspired by the Africa Study Bible

 In Jesus’s day, women were not treated equally to men.
 In fact, they were seen as inferior to men in their purpose and abilities.
 Even today, the role of women in the world is still undermined.
 As Christians, we know that the basis of everything that we do, say, and think is love.
 God created women, and he said that all of creation, including women, was very good.
 Women deserve to be treated with as much respect, honour, and kindness as men.
 Jesus knew that the Jewish culture held a skewed view of women, one that was very saddening and would take a great deal of time to unlearn.
 However, Jesus took simple steps to now only put the correct view of women on display for other to see, but also to help the important women around him to rediscover the worth that he knew the Father had given them.
 Jesus gave the women in his community special roles and unique tasks that were designed specifically to show themselves and their peers how amazingly talented and precious women are to society.

 Jesus asked women to be a part of his ministry circle that traveled from place to place, sharing the word of God and serving others.
-As the Africa Study Bible rightfully reminds us on page 1462,
+As the Africa Study Bible rightfully reminds us:

 Even though Jesus made it a point to include women in his ministerial journey, they are still often looked over to this day.
 One of the most important women to Jesus was Mary Magdalene, a former demon-possessed harlot that Jesus single-handedly made completely new.
 After Jesus intentionally sought her out to save her, they became close friends and traveling companions.
 She had experienced his power and glory firsthand, so she was fully dedicated to Jesus’s mission and ministry goals (Luke 8:1-3).
 Because of the closeness of their relationship, Mary Magdalene was one of the first people on the scene of Jesus’s miraculous resurrection.
 Because of the societal stance on women at the time, it is also noteworthy that Mary Magdalene was one of the first to find out that Jesus was alive – because she was a woman, no one would believe her.
 People would say that she was crazy because of the outlook toward women.
 However, Jesus valued Mary Magdalene for who she was – a beautiful, purposeful, gifted, and dedicated follower of Jesus who had given her whole heart to him.
 She was special and Jesus knew it.
 He did not care if people would not believe her, he made the choice so that people would start to realize the true value of women according to God in due time.
 Mary Magdalene played a key role in Jesus’s ministry.
 She played an important part in the execution of Jesus’s ministry in more ways than one.